 Parts of the skill and passive selection will overlap with the base Greater Rift progression build, but others will have to change according to the task at hand.
 Ability to cross over great distances faster and more efficiently take precedence.

-- Frenzy is still your main damage dealer, but since you will be dropping progression-oriented weaponry like Azurewrath (and losing the elemental damage bonus as consequence) for In-geom (see gearing section below) you can change from the Cold runes Sidearm or Berserk to any one you like.
-For the sake of example, we have swapped to Vanguard, though it should be noted you receive all rune effects regardless due to The Undisputed Champion.
+- Frenzy is still your main damage dealer, but since you will be dropping progression-oriented weaponry like Azurewrath (and losing the elemental damage bonus as consequence) for In-geom (see gearing section below) you can change from the Fire rune Maniac or the Cold rune Sidearm to any one you like.
+For the sake of example, we have swapped to Vanguard, though it should be noted you receive all rune effects regardless, due to The Undisputed Champion.

 - Furious Charge retains its role as a movement skill, along with the cooldown-resetting powers of the rune Merciless Assault.

 - Battle Rage is present in the speed farming build as well, but the rune is swapped from the progression-oriented Bloodshed to the extra movement speed of Ferocity.